meilisearch/documentation/learn/getting_started/chapter_1_filtering_and_sorting.md

   }
 ```

 You will see all meteors weighing less than 200g sorted based on increasing mass.
-If you use `mass:desc`, MeiliSearch will sort them based on decreasing mass.
+If you use `mass:desc`, Meilisearch will sort them based on decreasing mass.

 To learn more about `sortableAttributes` and how to configure them, refer to our [dedicated guide](/reference/features/sorting.md).

 ## Geosearch

-MeiliSearch allows you to filter and sort results based on their geographic location.
+Meilisearch allows you to filter and sort results based on their geographic location.
 To use this feature, your documents need to have the `_geo` field.

 Let's say you want to find out which meteors crashed within a 210km radius of Bern: